 Anthony H. Cordesman, the Arleigh A. Burke Chair in Strategy at CSIS, has prepared a new report showing that the US has consistently failed to provide the financial and military resources necessary to win the war, and that these failures may well mean the US is losing it.
-This report is available on the CSIS web site at:
+This report is available here.

 The US had several critical years in which to provide the resources necessary to deter and defeat the insurgency in Afghanistan.
 Instead of acting effectively and decisively, it failed to provide the necessary resources – a situation that the Chairman of the Joint Chief made clear continues to this day in his testimony to the House Armed Services Committee on September 10, 2008:

 . . . the Chiefs and I recommended the deployment of a Marine Battalion to Afghanistan this fall and the arrival of another Army brigade early next year.
 These forces, by themselves, will not adequately meet General McKiernan’s desire for up to three brigades, but they are a good start.
 I judge the risk of not sending them too great a risk right now to ignore.